 Digital Transformation in the Banking, Finance, and Insurance Sectors

-Digital transformation leverages multiple technologies and solutions, from the cloud and mobile devices to Internet of Things (IoT) and machine learning/bots.
-It also leans heavily upon customer-focused strategies that address key blockers in scaling-up their business achievements.
+Digital transformation leverages multiple technologies and solutions, from the cloud and mobile devices to the Internet of Things (IoT) and machine learning/bots.
+It also leans heavily upon customer-focused strategies that address key blockers in scaling up their business achievements.

 Enhancing Business IT in the Banking and Finance Sector.

 The banking industry is particularly adept at being client-centric, tech-savvy, and inclusive.
 The sector is also a rabid adopter of technology, enabling it to fundamentally change its business approaches to deliver the best results.

 Remote support and automated customer management were some of the sector’s earliest transformation successes.
 Using bots, tech-driven personalization, intuitive user interfaces (UIs) and flexible journey mapping give banks the agility to engage customers wherever, whenever, and however, they wish to connect.
 Four key elements have driven this transformation.

 Banking IT leaders typically focus on improving the customer experience in banking applications or reducing the internal overhead of manual or time-consuming backend operations (regulatory reports, audit analysis, etc.).

 Digital transformation can support these efforts by helping IT leaders reduce cost, adopt new infrastructure and application stacks, and deliver an improved customer experience through new digital experiences.

 That shift in sentiment, in turn, will drive demand for products and solutions such as:

 Transformed banking apps often result in higher customer satisfaction ratings, particularly when they include personalization elements based on predictive analysis.
 By improving customer satisfaction, banks can therefore leverage digital transformation to attract more customers and up-sell existing ones, improving their growth up to 40%.